 The water volume needs typically not be measured since we can just top up the jug with water.

 The calculator also works for mixing gasoline and oil for two-stroke engines, for example.
 Set the pressure washer mixing ratio to 1:0.
 Notice that this calculator works differently than the typical gasoline pre-mix calculator on the web in that you set the final volume of pre-mix rather than the volume of gasoline (or water) used.

-†The unit here is intended to be gallon (128 fl. oz,) but it can be any unit including liter.
-Naturally, the fl. oz result only applies if the unit is gallon.
+†The unit here is intended to be gallon (128 fl. oz.) but it can be any unit including liter.
+The fl. oz. result only applies if the unit is gallon.